MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/deploymentFAQ.md

 -	North Central US
 -	South Central US

+> [!Note]
-This will not affect any environments that have their data stored in the deprecated regions before August 2020.
-In the near future there is a transition plan to move customers in the deprecated regions into the reduced regions.For a list of the latest supported regions, see [International availability of Dynamics 365](https://www.microsoft.com/trustcenter/privacy/dynamics365-operations-location).
+> This will not affect any environments that have their data stored in the deprecated regions before August 2020.
+There is a transition plan to move customers in the deprecated regions into other regions.
+For a list of the latest supported regions, see [International availability of Dynamics 365](https://www.microsoft.com/trustcenter/privacy/dynamics365-operations-location).

 - If you have any integrations or other dependencies that are latency driven and have questions regarding how the region change in regions will impact that, please contact Microsoft Support.
 - Please review all Azure resources in your current region and assess if they need to be collocated to the new region in preparation for the migration to a different region.